Freddsle/fedRBE/docs/reproduce.md

 This section guides you through running both federated and centralized batch effect corrections and comparing their results.

+Recommended order:

+1. Set up dependencies and fetch LFS data.
+2. Ensure the per-dataset `before/` inputs exist.
+When regenerating inputs from raw or source data, run the dataset-specific preparation notebooks listed in [2.
+Obtaining centrally corrected data](#2-obtaining-centrally-corrected-data) before launching the federated correction script.
+3. Run the federated correction script, or use the corrected outputs already committed in `evaluation_data/*/after/`.
+4. Run or reuse the central correction notebooks.
+5. Compare federated vs central corrections, then run the figure/table, classification, and clustering analyses.

 ### 1. Obtaining federated corrected data

 Use the provided utility script to perform the configured federated batch effect correction experiments.
-Edit the experiment list in the script to enable or disable any of the datasets, currenttly all datasets are enabled by default.
+Edit the experiment list in the script to enable or disable any of the datasets; currently all datasets are enabled by default.

 ```bash
 python3 ./generate_fedrbe_corrected_datasets.py